Latest Updates on Camp Lejeune Water Contamination Lawsuit 2024

 • Neurobehavioral effects (tremors, lack of coordination, movement or motor problems or other symptoms consistent with undiagnosed Parkinson’s disease)

-Is there a Lawsuit for Camp Lejeune water contamination?
+Was there a Lawsuit for Camp Lejeune water contamination?

 Camp Lejeune Elective Settlement Option

 In early September 2023, a Camp Lejeune Settlement Option was introduced to offer financial compensations ranging from $100,000 to $550,000 to victims suffering from specific health issues due to the base’s contaminated drinking water.
-The health conditions eligible for the elective compensation awards include:
+The health conditions eligible for the elective compensation awards included:

 • Bladder Cancer